 Dawn Guthrie is a professor in the Department of Kinesiology and Physical Education and the Department of Health Sciences.
 Her research focuses on the needs and abilities of older adults with disabilities, palliative care, adults with sensory impairments and caregivers.
 Her research has been used to assist health professionals, decision-makers and caregivers better meet the needs of older adults and to evaluate the quality of care being provided.
 Contact: email@example.com

 Josephine McMurray, associate professor in the Business Technology Management and Health Studies programs, is an expert on healthcare technology for an aging workforce and innovation in the healthcare system.
-She is currently studying ways to build a supportive and sustainable work ecosystem for aging workforces, as well as the use of location-tracking technology in long-term care.
-She has also studied electronic health information systems and how their adoption impacts at-risk populations.
+She has been studying compassionate, safe and effective ways to isolate people with dementia to prevent the spread of COVID-19.
+She has recently studied ways to build a supportive and sustainable work ecosystem for aging workforces; the use of location-tracking technology in long-term care; impact of COVID-19 in long term care; and electronic health information systems and how their adoption impacts at-risk populations.
 Contact: firstname.lastname@example.org or 519.242.7477 (mobile)

-Nicola Newton, associate professor in Laurier’s Department of Psychology, is an expert on adult development and aging and how gender, social roles, health and well-being are associated with personality development, particularly in later life.
-She is currently studying personal identity revision in older adults as they face transitions such as retirement and widowhood and deal with on-going age-related change (physical, psychological and social).
+Nicola Newton, associate professor in Laurier’s Department of Psychology, is an expert on adult development and aging, marriage and health among older couples, and how gender, social roles, health and well-being are associated with personality development, particularly in later life.
+She is currently studying personal identity revision in older adults as they transition through retirement and deal with on-going age-related change (physical, psychological and social).
 She’s also collaborating on research examining stress, relationship quality and health among older couples.

 Lee Willingham is a professor in the Faculty of Music, the director of the Laurier Centre for Music in the Community and the coordinator of the Master of Arts in Community Music program.
 His research has focused on the impacts of music on wellbeing and social connection.
 Through The Circle of Music intergenerational choir, he has studied the impacts of singing in a choir on people living with dementia, their caregivers and volunteers.
-He is currently working on an interdisciplinary research project exploring the ways in which music and creative technologies can encourage learning and creativity and improve quality of life for older people.
+Recent projects include an interdisciplinary research project exploring the ways in which music and creative technologies can encourage learning and creativity and improve quality of life for older people.
 Contact: firstname.lastname@example.org

 – 30 –